-The Republic of Côte d'Ivoire (the "Issuer", the "Republic" or "Côte d'Ivoire") is offering the €850,000,000 5.875% Amortizing Notes due 2031 (the "2031 Notes") and the €850,000,000 6.875% Amortizing Notes due 2040 (the "2040 Notes" and, together with the 2031 Notes, the "Notes", and each a "Series").

-The 2031 Notes will, unless previously redeemed or cancelled, be redeemed in three instalments on 17 October 2029, 17 October 2030 and 17 October 2031.
-The 2040 Notes will, unless previously redeemed or cancelled, be redeemed in three instalments on 17 October 2038, 17 October 2039 and 17 October 2040.
-The Amortization Amounts (as defined herein) are set out in "Terms and Conditions of the 2031 Notes-7.
-Redemption and Purchase" and "Terms and Conditions of the 2040 Notes-7.
-Redemption and Purchase", respectively.
+The Republic of Côte d'Ivoire (the "Issuer", the "Republic" or "Côte d'Ivoire") is offering the €1,000,000,000 4.875% Amortizing Notes due 2032 (the "Notes").
+The Notes will, unless previously redeemed or cancelled, be redeemed in three instalments on 30 January 2030, 30 January 2031 and 30 January 2032.
+The Amortization Amounts (as defined herein) are set out in "Terms and Conditions of the Notes-7.
+Redemption and Purchase".

-The 2031 Notes will bear interest on their outstanding principal amount from and including 17 October 2019 at the rate of 5.875% per annum payable annually in arrear on 17 October in each year.
-The 2040 Notes will bear interest on their outstanding principal amount from and including 17 October 2019 at the rate of 6.875% per annum payable annually in arrear on 17 October in each year.
-The first payment of interest on each Series of Notes will be made on 17 October 2020 for the period from and including 17 October 2019 to but excluding 17 October 2020.
-Payments on the Notes will be made in Euros, in each case without deduction for or on account of any Ivorian withholding taxes unless the withholding is required by law, in which case the Issuer will, subject to certain exceptions, pay additional amounts, if any, in respect of such taxes as described herein.
-See "Terms and Conditions of the 2031 Notes-8.
-Taxation", respectively.
+The Notes will bear interest on their outstanding principal amount from and including 1 December 2020 at the rate of 4.875% per annum payable annually in arrear on 30 January in each year.
+The first payment of interest on the Notes will be made on 30 January 2022 for the period from and including 1 December 2020 to but excluding 30 January 2022 (and thus a long first interest period).
+Payments on the Notes will be made in Euros, without deduction for or on account of any Ivorian withholding taxes unless the withholding is required by law, in which case the Issuer will, subject to certain exceptions, pay additional amounts, if any, in respect of such taxes as described herein.
+See "Terms and Conditions of the Notes-8.
+Taxation".